8 New Year’s Resolutions for Records Managers

 8. Hitch ERM to your executive’s top metrics

-What are your executives really focused on?
-Identify those metrics and then tie your Records Management initiatives to them.
+What are the executives really focused on?
+Identify those metrics and then tie Records Management initiatives to them.

 Is your organization looking to reduce cyber risk?
-Great, that’s easy.
-What if their primary goal is growth?
+Great, that’s worth doing.
+What if the primary goal is growth?
 Digital modernization?
 Improving workplace efficiency?
 Managing costs?
-With a little thought, you’ll find that your Records Management department matters to all these initiatives.
-Find out what matters to your executives most, and then let them know that what you do matters to that goal.
+With thought, it’s clear that Records Management and Information Governance matters to all these big initiatives.
+Find out what matters to the executives most, and then let them know that what you do matters to that goal.

-CIOs don’t always appreciate how essential Records Management is to the overall IT strategy of an organization.
+CIOs don’t always appreciate how essential Records Management is to the overall IT and Data strategy of an organization.

 Remind them that the archives you build and maintain are the largest long-term knowledge and information stores in the organization.
 That gives the archive real value as a data source for analytics and knowledge management, and high risk as a target of cybercrime – stuff that all CIOs care a lot about.